Wolverine971/9takes/src/blog/enneagram/enneagram-self-development.md

 Imagine you're at a party and someone asks about your Enneagram type.
 You share that you're a Type 2, the Helper, and suddenly you're explaining your desire to support others and make a difference in the world.
 You might even discover that you have similar struggles with setting boundaries and taking care of your own needs.

 **Tip**: When discussing the Enneagram with others, approach the conversation with curiosity and openness.
 Ask questions about their experiences and share your own insights without judgment.
-Check out this blog for specific <a href="enneagram-communication-tips">tips on communicating with different enneagram types.</a>
+Check out this blog for specific <a href="enneagram-communication-tips">tips on communicating with different Enneagram types.</a>

 ### Making Sense of Yourself and Others